Audio-WestlakeU/RVAE-EM/README.md

 ## 1. Introduction

-As a speech dereverberation algorithm, RVAE-EM has two versions, RVAE-EM-U (unsupervised) and RVAE-EM-S (supervised).
+RVAE is a speech dereverberation algorithm.
+It has two versions, RVAE-EM-U (unsupervised trained) and RVAE-EM-S (supervised trained).

 The overview of RVAE-EM is